Skip to main content

 • Professional fees;

-However, the following expenses are not eligible for financial assistance:
+The following expenses are not eligible for financial assistance:

 • Purchase of specialized tools or equipment for personal use;